 Last updated: April 5, 2026

-Inworld AI builds the voice infrastructure behind the largest AI companion apps in production.
-The best voice AI for companion apps in 2026 is one that delivers natural expressiveness, sub-200ms latency, voice identity through cloning, and costs that work when 30 minutes of daily engagement is the baseline and most users never pay.
-Inworld TTS holds the #1 ranking on the Artificial Analysis Speech Arena and powers companion apps serving hundreds of thousands of daily active users.
+Inworld AI builds the voice infrastructure behind production AI companion apps including Wishroll/Status and Bible Chat.
+The best voice AI for companion apps in 2026 delivers natural expressiveness, realtime latency, voice identity through cloning, and economics that work when 30 minutes of daily engagement is the baseline and most users never pay.
+Inworld's Realtime TTS-2 (research preview) is the #1 realtime TTS on the

-Below: what companion developers actually need from voice AI, how the Inworld Realtime API addresses each requirement, and working code for building a voice-first companion session from scratch.
+Realtime API addresses each requirement, and working code for building a voice-first companion session from scratch.

-Quality rankings from the Artificial Analysis Speech Arena, March 2026.
-Pricing reflects published rates as of April 2026.
+Quality rankings from the Artificial Analysis Speech Arena, May 2026.
+Pricing reflects published rates as of May 2026.

 What do AI companions need from voice that other use cases don't?